-Catches in tonnes by ICES division, ICES rectangle and quarter in 2019 were available from Denmark, Faroe Islands, Germany, Greenland, Iceland, Ireland, The Netherlands, Norway, Russia, the UK (Scotland), Poland and Sweden.
-The total working group catch in 2019 was 777 165 tonnes (Table 4.4.1.1) compared to the ICES-recommended catch of maximum 525 594 tonnes.
-The majority of the catches (90%) were taken in area 2.a as in previous years.
-Samples were not provided by Greenland, The Netherlands, UK, Poland or Sweden (less than 2 % of the total catch were taken by these countries).
-Sampled catches accounted for 97 % of the total catches, which is on a similar level as in previous years.
-The sampling levels of catches in 2019 in total, by country and by ICES division is shown in Table 4.4.1.2, 4.4.1.3 and 4.4.1.4.
-Catch by nation, ICES division and quarter are shown in Table 4.4.1.5.
+Catches in tonnes by ICES Division, ICES rectangle and quarter in 2020 were available from Denmark, Faroe Islands, Germany, Greenland, Iceland, Ireland, The Netherlands, Norway, Russia, the UK (Scotland), Poland and Sweden.
+The total working group catch in 2020 was 720 937 tonnes (Table 4.4.1.1) compared to the ICES-recommended catch of a maximum of 525 594 tonnes.
+The majority of the catches (82%) were taken in Division 2.a as in previous years.
+Samples were not provided by Greenland, The Netherlands, Poland, the UK or Sweden (less than 2% of the total catch were taken by these countries).
+Sampled catches accounted for 98% of the total catches, which is on a similar level as in previous years.
+The sampling levels of catches in 2020 in total, by country and by ICES Division are shown in Tables 4.4.1.2, 4.4.1.3 and 4.4.1.4.
+Catch by nation, ICES Division and quarter are shown in Table 4.4.1.5.
 The software SALLOC (ICES, 1998) was used to calculate total catches in numbers-at-age and mean weight at age representing the total catch.
-Samples allocated (termed fill-in in SALLOC) to cells (nation, ICES division and quarter) without sampling information are shown in Table 4.4.1.5.
+Samples allocated (termed fill-in in SALLOC) to cells (nation, ICES Division and quarter) without sampling information are shown in Table 4.4.1.5.